 Missouri is a one-party consent recording state, meaning that only one person in a conversation needs to know that the conversation is being recorded for it to be legal to record.
 Yet the large majority of Missouri schools prohibit parents and guardians from recording meetings related to special education, including their children's IEP and 504 meetings.
-Rep. Chuck Basye has filed legislation which would allow parents to record meetings.
-It would also protect teachers from retaliation.
+Sen. Cindy O'Laughlin and Rep. Chuck Basye have filed legislation which would allow parents to record meetings.
+The bills would also protect teachers from retaliation.

 Missouri School Board Association's recommended policy which has been adopted by school districts including Columbia, Springfield, Joplin, Independence, and more districts:

 The Board of Education prohibits the use of audio, visual or other recording devices at meetings held pursuant to the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act of 1973, as well as other meetings among district employees and between district employees and parents/guardians.
 Exceptions to this prohibition will be made only in accordance with Board policy and law.
 Requests for such exceptions must be made within a reasonable period of time prior to the scheduled meetings.
 This prohibition does not apply to conversations held within view of district security cameras.

 The district prohibits secretive recordings where persons involved do not consent to the recording and it is not otherwise obvious that recording equipment is present or being used, unless the superintendent or designee determines in rare circumstances that such recordings are necessary for educational or security reasons.
 The district prohibits the simultaneous electronic transmission of any conversation by any person to a third party without the consent of all involved in the conversation, even if the conversation is not recorded.